Boundaries and consent

 Legal consequences

-If you sexually abuse it can result in a police matter.
+If you sexually abuse someone it can result in a police matter.
 Rape and child abuse is considered one of the most serious crimes in Iceland, second in line with manslaughter.
 Their consequences can leave a mark on them for life.

 What is categorized as sexual violation are violations that relate to sexual freedom, for example, rape, a sexual violation against children, digital sexual abuse, and shaming violations like groping, vulgar speech, stripping, and peeking.